jbellogo/Notes/content/Options.md

 # Terminology
 * Underlying [[Securities| Security]]: A house, stock, etc.
-* [[Derivatives]]: A "secondary" security.
-A contract that derives its value and risk from  particular security.
-An option is a derivative of a stock because it is a "bet" on the stock, it has "derived" value from the stock.
+* [[Derivatives]]: An option is a derivative of a stock because it is a "bet" on the stock, it has "derived" value from the stock.
-* Strike-price K specified in the option contract $t=0$.
+* Strike-price $K$ the agreed-upon price for the underlying if the option is exercised.
+Stipulated in the option contract at $t=0$.

+> [!question]
-**Question:** If you are the issuer (short position) of an option how do you set a a strike price on the contract for short/put?
+  > If you are the issuer (short position) of an option how do you set a a strike price on the option contract? through cross validation?

 # Positions
 An option is a bet on a binary outcome, the [[Securities#Short|short]] and [[Securities#Long|long]] positions are the two sides to the bet.